 André Malraux Modern Art Museum (MuMa) IN LE HAVRE

-Located on the seafront of this UNESCO-listed city, Le Havre’s modern art museum boasts nothing less than the first Impressionist collection of France after Paris.
-No surprise really, as Le Havre is the birthplace of Impressionism!
-Enjoy original works by artists such as Boudin, Monet, Renoir, Degas, Sisley, Pissarro and Dufy at this stunnign museum.
+Located on the seafront of this UNESCO-listed city, Le Havre’s modern art museum boasts nothing less than the largest Impressionist collection in France outside Paris.
+No surprise really, as Le Havre is the birthplace of Impressionism – it was here that Monet painted his famous 1872 painting, Impression, sunrise.
+Enjoy original works by artists such as Boudin, Monet, Renoir, Degas, Sisley, Pissarro and Dufy at this stunning museum.

 Explore the MuMa here

 DIEPPE CASTLE and MUSEUM

 Sat on the clifftop overlooking France’s first seaside resort, Dieppe’s fine medieval castle houses a remarkable museum.
 Along with maritime exhibits, paintings by Georges Braque, Auguste Renoir and Camille Pissarro and the personal belongings of famous composer Camille Saint-Saëns, it also boasts one of the finest ivory collections in Europe.

 Overlooking the very spot where Port Winston, one of the Mulberry Harbours, was constructed, the D-Day Museum in Arromanches-les-Bains provides information on all the different nationalities that took part in the D-Day Landings on 6 June 1944 and insights into how ‘Mulberry B’ was constructed.

 Explore the D-Day Museum here

 Standing at 80m tall, Coutances’ beautiful Gothic cathedral dominates the city and can be seen from as far away as the island of Jersey.
 It is a classic example of the Normandy’s own Gothic style with its tall, vertical lines.
 The building is also home to some of the region’s finest medieval stained glass.

 Explore Coutances Cathedral here